prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 Other than ensuring that you're using the [latest stable Prysm release](https://github.com/prysmaticlabs/prysm/releases), validator client configuration doesn't need to be updated for The Merge.
 A fee recipient address can optionally be configured on your validator node if you want redundancy or multiple fee recipient addresses.
 See [Configure a Fee Recipient address](./execution-node/fee-recipient.md) to learn more.

-<div class="admonition admonition-caution alert alert--warning"><div class="admonition-content"><p>Ensure that you're not running multiple instances of the same validator, especially if you're using scripts or other forms of automation.
-If the Ethereum network detects two instances of the same validator public key submitting proposals, attestations, or votes, it assumes malicious intent and may slash offending validators.</p></div></div>
+<div class="admonition admonition-caution alert alert--warning"><div class="admonition-content"><p><strong>Ensure that you're not running multiple instances of the same validator public key</strong>, especially if you're using scripts or other forms of automation.
+If the Ethereum network detects two instances of the validator key submitting proposals, attestations, or votes, it may assume malicious intent and slash accordingly.</p></div></div>

 ## Upgrade hardware